New Date Changes for the Mobile Food Pantry

 How to Access the Food Pantry

-The food pantry services are confidential and can be accessed through the Service Learning & Volunteer Center (3306 next to Admissions and Records) or Health Services.
-These services are also available at the San Elijo Campus in the Student Activities Office and at the Community Learning Center in the front reception desk.
-During the 2015-2016 school year the food pantry provided 835 sack lunches and snacks to MiraCosta students.
+The food pantry services are confidential and can be accessed through the Service Learning & Volunteer Center (3306 next to Admissions and Records).
+These services are also available at the San Elijo Campus in the Office of Student Life and at the Community Learning Center at the front desk reception.
+During the 2017-2018 school year the food pantry provided 12,741 sack lunches and snacks to MiraCosta students.

 - Oceanside Campus: Service Learning, Room 3306: M-TH 8am-4:30pm, F 8am-3pm